aissat/easy_localization/README.md

 #### Code generation of keys

 If you have many localization keys and are confused, key generation will help you.
-The code editor will automatically prompt keys
+The code editor will automatically prompt keys :rocket:.

-Code generation keys supports json files, for more information run in terminal `flutter pub run easy_localization:generate -h`
+Code generation :computer: keys supports json files, for more information run in terminal `flutter pub run easy_localization:generate -h`

 Steps:
 1. Open your terminal in the folder's path containing your project